-As of June 30, 2006, there were shares of common stock outstanding held by stockholders of record after giving effect to the -forstock split of our common stock to be effected immediately prior to the closing of this offering.
-Based upon the number of shares outstanding as of that date, and giving effect to the issuance of the shares of common stock offered by us in this offering, there will be shares of common stock outstanding upon the completion of this offering.
+As of August 31, 2006, there were 9,286,684 shares of common stock outstanding held by 77 stockholders of record.
+Based upon the number of shares outstanding as of that date, and giving effect to the issuance of the 3,659,448 shares of common stock offered by us in this offering, there will be 12,946,132 shares of common stock outstanding upon the completion of this offering.
 There are no shares of preferred stock outstanding.

-As of June 30, 2006, shares of common stock were reserved for grants under our stock plans, and options and warrants to purchase a total of shares of our common stock were outstanding.
+As of August 31, 2006, 2 million shares of common stock were reserved for grants under our stock plans, and options and warrants to purchase a total of 1,573,086 shares of our common stock were outstanding.

 Our common stock is all one class.
 Holders of common stock have identical rights.
 The holders of common stock do not have cumulative voting rights.
 Directors are elected by a plurality of the votes of the shares present in person or by proxy at the meeting and entitled to vote in such election.
 Subject to preferences that may be applicable to any outstanding preferred stock, holders of common stock are entitled to receive ratably such dividends, if any, as may be declared by the board of directors out of funds legally available to pay dividends.
-Upon our liquidation, dissolution, or winding up, the holders of common stock have no preemptive, subscription, redemption, or conversion rights.
+Upon our liquidation, dissolution, or winding up, the holders of common stock are entitled to receive ratably all assets after the payment of our liabilities, subject to the prior rights of any outstanding preferred stock.
+Holders of common stock have no preemptive, subscription, redemption, or conversion rights.
 They are not entitled to the benefit of any sinking fund.
 The outstanding shares of common stock are, and the shares of common stock offered by us in this offering will be, when issued and paid for, validly issued, fully paid and nonassessable.
 The rights, powers, preferences and privileges of holders of common stock are subject to the rights of the holders of shares of any series of preferred stock which we may designate and issue in the future.